“Now, isn’t this wonderful?” Chaos asks with an old-fashioned pat on the lap.

 Order holds contact with Justice’s cool eyes for a moment, and then looks back to the window with a shake of the head.
 He caught her off guard.
 “Want is the wrong word… I need him to not be someone specific, but again, I don’t think I’ll ever have the answer to that question unless I kill him, and then it’ll be too late.
 I’m always hanging by a rope, Aen.”

 Justice takes a deep breath, and nods.
 “I don’t understand, but I can respect that… how was the taco?” he asks, his tone turning from interrogatory to comforting.

 She smirks.
 “It was pretty good.
 They know how to eat over there.”

 “You uh… want to swing by Ragnivan?
 I hear a new place opened and it’s pretty outstanding.
 That new I.D. food is awesome,” he says, using the slang for “interdimensional” that’s getting popular around this time.

 She stares out the window – the forest to the right side of her home, where the scooter trail leads off to, is the same as it’s always been.
 “That sounds nice.
-Let’s hope we don’t have to worry about any more dirty, rotten thievery,” she says with a hint of humor.
+Let’s hope we don’t have to worry about any more dirty, rotten thievery,” she says, with just a hint of humor.